GMMTeam/GMM/GMM/README.md

 ## TRAINING

 * Executable: *trainGMM*
-* For list of possible options run the executable without any parameters or with `--help`
+* For list of possible options run the executable without any parameters or with `--help`, or see the [ini file](https://github.com/GMMTeam/GMM/blob/master/GMM/projects/Model_ADAPT/Model_ADAPT.ini)

 All the options can be specified through the command line or in an .ini file, which